procf/colloids-setup/06-Modifying-HOOMDblue.md

 	* "[Time-rate-transformation framework for targeted assembly of short-range attractive colloidal suspensions]" (2020)
 	* "[Life and death of colloidal bonds control the rate-dependent rheology of gels]" (2021)

+[Microstructure and rheology of soft to rigid shear-thickening colloidal suspensions]:https://sor.scitation.org/doi/10.1122/1.4931655
 [Viscosity measurement techniques in Dissipative Particle Dynamics]:https://doi.org/10.1016/j.cpc.2015.05.027
 [Dissipative particle dynamics: Bridging the gap between atomistic and mesoscopic simulation]:https://doi.org/10.1063/1.474784
 [Microstructural Rearrangements and their Rheological Implications in a Model Thixotropic Elastoviscoplastic Fluid]:https://doi.org/10.1103/PhysRevLett.118.048003